 So what’s the easiest way to solve a murder?

 Check the security footage.

 In this talk from DBTest (a workshop of SIGMOD, a leading international forum for database researchers and developers), Undo’s co-founder and CEO Greg Law and Stefan Bäuerle, Chief Development Architect at SAP explain how.

 As explained in the video above, SAP’s engineers are checking the ‘security footage’ using Undo’s LiveRecorder which offers record & replay technology.
 It works by capturing all non-deterministic stimuli during execution.
 This allows for the replaying and rewinding of any sporadic failures which occurred during execution – in order to easily discover and fix the root cause.
 In essence, these bugs are made 100% reproducible, meaning it doesn’t matter that they’re occurring differently each time – they can be solved at their first instance.

 So how horrible can these bugs really get?
-Well, generally speaking the difficulty can be illustrated between two axes as shown on the left.
-When you’re staring down the barrel of a bug in the top right of this graph, you could be staring for some time...
+Well, generally speaking the difficulty can be illustrated between two axes as shown below.
+When you’re staring down the barrel of a bug in the top right of this graph, you could be staring for some time…

 Fortunately for us, software testing has improved drastically in the software engineering industry over the last decade, running orders of magnitude more tests over short periods of time.

 Unfortunately for us, the implication of this is that even a small percentage of failing tests is a very large number.
 And worse, you only need one critical bug in there to potentially cause havoc on customer site and pose a major risk to your organization – reputational damage, plunging share price or the loss of a key client.